cedric-tech-event/aspera-api-examples/python/README.md

 # Known Transfer SDK Issues

-Even if property `etc` is set to other folder, it looks for aspera-license file in `etc` folder (will be fixed in next release).
+Even if property `etc` is set to other folder, it looks for `aspera-license` file in `etc` folder (will be fixed in next release).

 Transfer fails if `http_fallback` is `True`.

-# COS
+# COS official documentation for Aspera SDK

 <https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-aspera>